amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 copying files
 ```

+You can see that the decorator wasn't called for `fs.copy_files`

-Decorating each method with a function would have been much better
+Decorating each method with a function is the way to go

 ```python
 ...

 class FileSystem():